 - (c) Presiding Officer.
 The Presiding Officer shall conduct a fair and impartial proceeding, assure that the facts are fully elicited, adjudicate all issues, and avoid delay.
 The Presiding Officer may: - (1) Conduct administrative hearings under these Consolidated Rules of Practice; - (2) Rule upon motions, requests, and offers of proof, and issue all necessary orders; - (3) Administer oaths and affirmations and take affidavits; - (4) Examine witnesses and receive documentary or other evidence; - (5) Order a party, or an officer or agent thereof, to produce testimony, documents, or other non-privileged evidence, and failing the production thereof without good cause being shown, draw adverse inferences against that party; - (6) Admit or exclude evidence; - (7) Hear and decide questions of facts, law, or discretion; - (8) Require parties to attend conferences for the settlement or simplification of the issues, or the expedition of the proceedings; - (9) Issue subpoenas authorized by the Act; and - (10) Do all other acts and take all measures necessary for the maintenance of order and for the efficient, fair and impartial adjudication of issues arising in proceedings governed by these Consolidated Rules of Practice. - (d) Disqualification, withdrawal and reassignment. - (1) The Administrator, the Regional Administrator, the members of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrative Law Judge may not perform functions provided for in these Consolidated Rules of Practice regarding any matter in which they have a financial interest or have any relationship with a party or with the subject matter which would make it inappropriate for them to act.
 Any party may at any time by motion to the Administrator, Regional Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer or the Administrative Law Judge request that he or she disqualify himself or herself from the proceeding.
-If such a motion to disqualify the Regional Administrator, Regional Judicial Officer or Administrative Law Judge is denied, a party may appeal that ruling to the Environmental Appeals Board is denied, a party may appeal that ruling to the Environmental Appeals Board is denied, a party may appeal that ruling to the Administrator.
+If such a motion to disqualify the Regional Administrator, Regional Judicial Officer or Administrative Law Judge is denied, a party may appeal that ruling to the Environmental Appeals Board.
+If a motion to disqualify a member of the Environmental Appeals Board is denied, a party may appeal that ruling to the Administrator.
 There shall be no interlocutory appeal of the ruling on a motion for disqualification.
-The Administrator, the Regional Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrator, the Regional Administrator, a member of the Environmental Appeals Board is denied, a party may appeal Board, the Regional Judicial Officer, or the Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrator Law Judge may at any time withdraw from any proceeding in which he deems himself disqualified or unable to act for any reason.
+The Administrator, the Regional Administrator, a member of the Environmental Appeals Board, the Regional Judicial Officer, or the Administrative Law Judge may at any time withdraw from any proceeding in which he deems himself disqualified or unable to act for any reason.